Eval-Driven Development

 - Score agreement via semantic similarity of the outputs (embedding cosine works fine for most tasks).

-- If agreement is above a confidence threshold (0.85+), ship the result with the cheapest of the three responses chosen.
+- If semantic agreement clears a tuned confidence threshold (0.85 is a reasonable starting point), ship the result with the cheapest of the three responses chosen.

 - If agreement is below the threshold, escalate to a human reviewer and capture the case in the golden set.